 There is one iconic dress and style for 80s weddings, and that is Princess Diana.
 Puffy-shouldered dress, ribbon and lace details, a long veil and smouldering eyes will nail this look for you.

-Whatever you choose, do respect your personal style.
-Your wedding is not the time to choose accessories that you’re not 100% comfortable wearing.
-The key is to go with your heart and consider how the each piece makes you feel.
-If you feel excited and can’t wait to wear them on your wedding day, you can’t go wrong!
+Whatever you choose, always respect your personal style.
+Your wedding is not the time to choose accessories that you’re not 100% comfortable with.
+Be it shoes, a necklace or a veil, the key is to go with your heart and consider how each piece makes you feel.
+If you feel excited and can’t wait to wear it on your wedding day, then you can’t go wrong!

 How to style a vintage bridal look?
-Vintage is one of the most popular wedding styles.
-In this article, we look at how you can combine beautiful accessories from bygone eras to complement your bridal look.
+Vintage is one of the most popular wedding themes.
+In this article, we look at how you can combine beautiful accessories from bygone eras to complement your bridal style.

 What does vintage mean?

-The term “vintage” usually describes a historic style or time period that has come into fashion again.
-For example, the Roaring Twenties with its distinctive flapper look is popular at weddings and parties, as is 1950s pin up glamour.
+The term “vintage” describes a historic style period that has come into fashion again.
+For example, the Roaring Twenties with its distinctive flapper look is a popular vintage style for weddings.
+The pin-up glamour look of 1950s Hollywood is another one.

 Always start with the dress

 If you’re going to style any bridal look, choose the dress before you pick the accessories to go with it.
-This particularly important with vintage styles as they can vary greatly.
+This is particularly important when it comes to vintage styles as they can vary greatly.
 Let the dress material, colour, neckline and details guide you to your overall look.

-If you don’t want to create a specific vintage look, adding just a touch of old fashioned charm can make your wedding day style stand out.
-There are two materials that achieve this for you easily.
+If you don’t want to create a specific vintage look, adding just a touch of old-fashioned charm can make your wedding day style stand out.
+There are two materials that can help you achieve this easily:

 Vintage jewellery

-Certain jewellery styles were more prominent during different eras.
-For instance, 18th century jewellery was most often made with yellow gold and colourful gems.
-On the other hand, the Art Deco era featured lavish diamond designs.
-Read our Guide to Vintage Jewellery Styles to find your ideal look.
+There are very defined jewellery styles that were prominent during the different vintage eras.
+For instance, 18th-century jewellery was most often made with yellow gold and colourful gems.
+On the other hand, Art Deco jewellery featured lavish, geometric diamonds.
+While Byzantine jewellery is furnished with elaborate gold relief work.
+To learn more, read our Guide to 7 Best Vintage Jewellery Styles.

-For an opulent 19th century look go for eye-catching accessories: an extravagant diamond necklace or a cathedral veil.
+For an opulent 19th century look, go for eye-catching accessories.
+For example, an extravagant diamond necklace or a cathedral veil.
 But be careful not to add too many big items all at once.
 Especially if your dress already has lots of ruffles or sparkle.
-Otherwise it may all look “too much”.
+Otherwise, it may all look “too much”.

-Brides going for The Roaring Twenties (Great Gatsby/Downton Abbey) era can choose a flapper-style dress.
-A forehead band really evokes the style of this era.
-Feathers, sequins or a clutch bag with pearl detail would also go well with this style.
+Brides going for The Roaring Twenties look usually think of a style like Great Gatsby or Downton Abbey.
+A flapper-style dress and a forehead band really evoke the style of this era.
+Feathers, sequins and a clutch bag with pearl detail would also go well with this style.

 Are you wearing a short or below-the-knee 1940’s to 1950’s prom-style dress?
 A small hat with a “birdcage veil” (with netting that only covers the face) and red lipstick will add quirkiness and glamour.